Asgaros/asgaros-forum/readme.txt

 * Download `Asgaros Forum`.
 * Upload the plugin files to the `/wp-content/plugins/asgaros-forum` directory or install the plugin directly via the WordPress plugins screen.
 * Activate the plugin via the `Plugins` screen in WordPress.
-* Create a new page for your forum and add the `[forum]` shortcode to it.
-Save and publish this page.
+* Create a new page for your forum, add the `[forum]` shortcode to it and save the page.
 * Add this page to your sites menu so you can access it.
 * On the left side of the administration area you will find a new menu called `Forum`.
 * Configure your options and create the categories/forums there.